-Dallas is a highly populated city located in the state of Texas.
-The city has a population of 1,278,433 inhabitants.
-Dallas has a population density of 3,761 people per square mile.
-This would be considered well above the national population density level.
+Located in the state of Texas, Dallas is a big city with a population of 1,278,433 residents.
+In Dallas, there are 3,761 people per square mile, which is well above the national population density average.
 More than a quarter of the residents of Dallas identify themselves as Hispanic or Latino, and 38% of the population speak Spanish as their primary or secondary language.
-If you are a young adult or student, you might be pleased to know that the average age of all Dallas residents is 33, which is well below the national average.
+The median age of all Dallas residents is 33, which is well below the national average.
 This is a good indication that this city could be ideal for a younger demographic.

-Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, librairies, etc., Dallas has received a higher than average score for its local amenities.
+Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Dallas has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.
-Some of the notable things to do include: The Sixth Floor Museum/Texas School Book Depository, Dallas World Aquarium, and Dallas Arboretum & Botanical Gardens.
+Here are some of the more popular things to do in Dallas: The Sixth Floor Museum/Texas School Book Depository, Dallas World Aquarium, and Dallas Arboretum & Botanical Gardens.

 |Workers who carpool||11.2%||10.6%||9.3%|

 |Workers who take public transit||3.3%||1.5%||5.1%|